TanapholSU/restaurant-server/README.md

 ### TableOrderResponse object
-This object represents the table information returning from application
+This object represents the table information returning from application.

 | Attribute   | Type                   | Description                                                                          |
 |-------------|------------------------|--------------------------------------------------------------------------------------|